Jeshibu/Playnite-wiki/Crashing-on-startup.md

-Startup crashes usually happens because of two reasons:
+Startup crashes or freezes usually happen because of these reasons:

 1) Bug in Playnite itself.
 This is indicated by Playnite showing crash dialog with an ability to send crash report.
 If this happens, send crash report and open new [bug report](https://github.com/JosefNemec/Playnite/issues).